Skip to main content

 Authorizing the private key JWT

-[Later] When the access token expires the client can generate a new JWT, the Authress SDK does this automatically.
+When the access token expires the client can generate a new JWT, and the Authress SDKs do this automatically.
 This avoids all the issues that are generated by using the common flat api key as well as increases security for both the application API as well as the client caller.

 Because you'll be giving your users the access key generated by Authress, you'll need a way to generate JWTs from this access key.
 The easiest way to do this to embed the Authress SDK in your distributed SDK, because it already supports Private key => JWT creation.
 Here is an example snippet to place directly in your distributed SDKs, one exists for every language we support.